EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 Flags mean a lot more to people than initially thought.
 It’s mindful to take a step back, realise what they actually mean and what they can be used to help with.
 Always analyse the relationship between the flag and what you’re using it for.
 Flags and an international dialling number is a 1 to 1 relationship, where as a flag and a language is many to many.

-Even with the examples offered as to where they can be used, be mindful that flags aren’t appearing next to everything at the same time.
-That’s going to lead to confusion and force the user to double take on what preference or setting they’re making.
+Even with the examples offered on where to use flags, be mindful that flags don't appear next to everything at the same time.
+It's confusing and it forces the user to double take on what preference or setting they’re making.
 Only use the flag in one scenario at a time for the page.
-Don’t offer changing your phone number, your currency and delivery location all at once with a flag next to it.
+Don’t offer changing your phone number, your currency and delivery location all at once with a flag next to each one.

 [an official language of many countries]:https://en.wikipedia.org/wiki/List_of_territorial_entities_where_English_is_an_official_language